rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ### Propagating errors with `try!` or `?`

 When writing a function, if you don't want to handle the error where you are, you can return the error to the calling function.
-For example, here's a function that reads a username from a file.
-If the file doesn't exist or can't be read, this function will return those errors to the code that called this
+For example, Listing 9-5 shows a function that reads a username from a file.
+If the file doesn't exist or can't be read, this function will return those errors to the code that called this function:
-function:

 ```rust
 # use std::fs::File;